David-J-Rogers/InMemoryDB/README.md

 # InMemoryDB

 ## Description
 This project was designed to replicate transactions in the real world.
-It consists of a class with relevant functions and a series of tests in main.
+It consists of a class with relevant functions and a series of tests* in main.
+* Instead of returning null I just returned -1 for values that could not be obtained.

 ## Installation
 Simply clone the repository to your local machine.